Lesson video

 So how could we describe Yin if she's really, really upset?
 The word for this picture is inconsolable.

-My turn, your turn.
+My turn, your turn, inconsolable.

 Inconsolable is an adjective.

 Have you ever heard of it before?
-It means very unhappy or broken-hearted, so you're heartbroken, like feeling so sad it is impossible to cheer you up.
+It means very unhappy or broken-hearted.

 These words are synonyms of inconsolable.

-My turn, your turn.
+My turn, your turn, very unhappy.

-It's not just unhappy, it is very unhappy.
+It's not just unhappy, it's very unhappy.

 Let's have a look at it in a sentence.

-Yin was inconsolable after she lost to Yang and there was nothing Yang could say to help.
+Yin was inconsolable after she lost to Yang, and there was nothing Yang could say to help.

 And that's a really key part of the word inconsolable.